mietek/haskell-on-heroku-website/pages/tutorial/index.md

 The tutorial app exposes one HTTP endpoint, `/notes`, which accepts `GET` and `POST` requests.

-All other requests fail, as you can see by visiting the app in your web browser:
+You can visit the app in your web browser by using the `heroku open` command:

 ```
 $ heroku open